The Bankrate promise

 - Equipment breakdown insurance: Normally, your insurance policy doesn’t cover equipment breakdowns caused by electrical or mechanical failure.
 You may have this coverage through a home warranty, but if not, you may want to look for a provider that offers an endorsement to cover things like major appliances and home systems.

 - Flood insurance: A few major perils are not covered in standard home insurance policies, and one of them is flooding.
 However, many insurers work with the National Flood Insurance Program and can help you obtain a policy, and others underwrite their own private flood policies.
 Flood insurance may also be a requirement for Houston homeowners who have a mortgage and are in a flood zone.
+Even if you aren’t in a flood zone, you may want to consider getting flood insurance, as flooding can happen to anyone at any time and can be financially devastating.

 Home insurance discounts in Houston